orchidsoftware/orchid.software/source/en/docs/installation.md

 ---

-Before you can use the platform you need install it.
+Before you can use the platform, you need to install it.
 This guide should help you perform a simple installation to start the project.

-## Create project
+## Create a project

-> **Note.** If you already have Laravel installation you can skip this step.
+> **Note.** If you already have Laravel installation, you can skip this step.

-Being a package for the framework you must first install Laravel.
+Being a package for the framework, you must first install Laravel.
 This can be done using the Composer dependency management tool by running the `composer create-project` command in your terminal:

 ```php
 $ composer create-project laravel/laravel orchid-project "8.*" --prefer-dist
 ```

-For more information how to install Laravel follow [Official Laravel Installation Guide](https://laravel.com/docs/installation).
+For more information on how to install Laravel, follow [Official Laravel Installation Guide](https://laravel.com/docs/installation).

-> **You don’t have Composer?** It’s easy to install by following the instructions on the [download page](https://getcomposer.org/download/).
+> **Don’t you have Composer?** It’s easy to install by following the instructions on the [download page](https://getcomposer.org/download/).

-This will create a new `orchid-project` directory, load the dependencies and generate the main directories and files that you will need to get started.
+It will create a new `orchid-project` directory, load the dependencies, and generate the leading directories and files you need to get started.
 In other words, install your new framework project.

 **Do not forget**
 - Set “chmod -R o + w” rights to the `storage` and `bootstrap/cache` directories